-One of the best things to do in the French Quarter is to grab a to-go cocktail and start walking around to discover all that the city of New Orleans has to offer.
+One of the best things to do in the French Quarter is grab a to-go cocktail and start walking around to discover all New Orleans has to offer.

 You will find that so many of our things to do and some great outdoor activities in New Orleans are centered around this area.

-This area will definitely be on your list of things to do in New Orleans!
+This area will be on your list of things to do in New Orleans!

 Be sure to visit Royal Street and explore one of the oldest streets in New Orleans.
-Start out at Canal Street and follow Royal through the heart of the New Orleans French Quarter taking in the fabulous architecture and the street performers as you continue walking.
+Start at Canal Street and follow Royal through the heart of the New Orleans French Quarter, taking in the fabulous architecture and the street performers as you walk.

-Royal Street is a great place to explore the amazing architecture and the many art galleries and antique shops that New Orleans is famous for.
+Royal Street is a great place to explore the fantastic architecture and the many art galleries and antique shops that New Orleans is famous for.

 We love that they showcase local artists, so be sure to pop into as many as you can and show your support!